Ishita95-harvard/synapseglobal.tech-/README.md

-# synapseglobal.tech-
+# -SynapseGlobal.tech – Empowering Enterprises Through Neural Innovation
-🌟 Stratosynapse LuxIntel Systems
+## 🌟 Stratosynapse LuxIntel Systems

 A fusion of futuristic AI innovation and luxury-grade business solutions—tailored for global impact across healthcare, finance, retail, and transportation.
 Today
 template for the firebasae to generate a a1 interrnattional client based website /app style premium bussiness class luxury website for me.